 Fresh Orange Juice

-I do not typically recommend fruit juices; however, the use of fresh squeezed orange juice in the morning is advocated by Raymond Peat for those recovering from hypothyroidism and has proven to be very reparative for those recovering from low thyroid and adrenal function.
+Typically, I do not recommend fruit juices.
+However, Raymond Peat advocated the use of fresh squeezed orange juice in the morning for those recovering from hypothyroidism, and it has proven to be very reparative for those recovering from low thyroid and adrenal function.
 Orange juice, an excellent source of magnesium, supports the liver’s ability to convert free T4 to the biologically active form, free T3.
 Orange juice should be fresh squeezed and organic as commercial oranges are subjected to high levels of pesticides, many of which are endocrine disruptors.

 Celtic Sea Salt

 As fatigue from prolonged stress sets in, cells’ functions decrease tremendously.
 Nutrient depletion robs the body of precious electrolytes.⁶ The use of Celtic sea salt supports low thyroid, adrenals and progesterone while helping increase metabolic rate.
-Celtic sea salt should be used at each meal.
+Thus, each meal should contain Celtic sea salt.
 Add ¼ teaspoon Celtic sea salt to one-pint spring or purified water two to three times daily.

 Try the combination of ½ cup of fresh squeezed organic orange juice with ¼ teaspoon Celtic sea salt consumed right after breakfast to support liver, thyroid and adrenal function.